All Episodes

 It's not that difficult.

-There's a science to handwriting uh analysis.
+There's a science to handwriting analysis.

-So and then lastly they should bring in the people that I know they got sworn testimony from two people that said they were in the room January 4th when Donald Trump authorized there are four people that have told me on tape that Donald Trump on January 4th authorized up to 20,000
+And then lastly, they should bring in the people that I know they got sworn testimony from two people that said they were in the room January 4th when Donald Trump authorized.

-So you have two areas now you know that that that would negate their entire narrative that Donald Trump wanted this to happen, organize this to happen, and clearly supported this happening.
+You know, that would negate their entire narrative that Donald Trump wanted this to happen, organized this to happen, and clearly supported this happening.

-That would negate all of it but of course the committee's so biased and they don't want to have any interest in the truth.
+But of course, the committee is so biased and they don't have any interest in the truth.

 It's going to catch up with them.

-Think about how profound this is in 2016 a dirty Hillary Clinton Russian disinformation dossier made it into the political bloodstream of the country leading up to the election in 2016.
+In 2016, a dirty Hillary Clinton Russian disinformation dossier made it into the political bloodstream of the country leading up to the election in 2016.

-It was all lie it's all been debunked.
+It's all been debunked.

 Nobody's been held accountable in that case.